 Kids, teachers, artists and community participants developed unique creative partnerships – co-designing and developing projects to influence their communities to embrace social change.
 Alongside lasting creative experiences, teacher reports and program evaluation revealed KiCArts had a strong impact on the participating children and their community partners.

-KiCArts is an arts-based learning program, starting in the classroom and extending into the community – focusing on child-led community arts projects.
+KiCArts is an arts-based learning program, starting in the classroom and extending into the community – focusing on child-led community partnerships and community arts projects.

-In 2017 KiCArts partnered Grade 5/6 students from St Pius X in West Heidelberg with Kids Thrive artists and local community members to:
+In 2017/2018 KiCArts partnered Grade 5/6 students at St Pius X in West Heidelberg and Altona North Primary with Kids Thrive artists and local community members to: